bbli/cpp-git/README.md

 * git branch
     * -D branch_name: delete the branch
     * -a: show all branches
-    * nothing: create a new branch and switch to it(Note this is different from default behavior)
+    * git checkout -b branch_name: create a new branch and switch to it

 * git cat-file = take the hash and try to find the file.
 If found, read it in using read_file and print the contents